Beaumont Hospital extends deadline for opt-outs to genomics research

 When the decision was overturned, one of the conditions attached was that Beaumont and GMI had to conduct a publicity campaign to raise awareness about the capacity to opt out.

-However, in recent weeks there have been calls to delay the deadline, due to the impact of Covid-19.
-Roisin Shortall, the Social Democrats co-leader, on Thursday called in the Dáil for research in the area to be “carried out under the auspices of a State body”, rather than GMI.
+However, in recent weeks there have been calls to delay the deadline, due to the impact of the virus.
+Róisín Shortall, the Social Democrats co-leader, on Thursday called in the Dáil for research in the area to be “carried out under the auspices of a State body”, rather than GMI.
 She said the project “raises huge ethical, privacy and public interest issues”.

 In response, Mr Harris said while he had no power to delay the deadline, he believed it should be, and had instructed the HSE and his office to contact Beaumont over the matter.
 He said “where there is an opt-out rather than an opt-in”, there is a “greater burden” on researchers to ensure the opportunity to opt-out exists.